 What is a fetish?
 How can you navigate this post-50 Shades world, where kinks are out in the open?
-Read to find out.

-When people hear the word fetish, it is quite likely that they immediately think of something like 50 Shades of Grey, handcuffs or latex outfits.
+When people hear the word fetish, it is quite likely that they immediately think of something like 50 Shades of Grey, handcuffs, or latex outfits.
 However, there is more to the world of fetish so let’s look into what fetish actually is.

 Fetish is defined as

 Sexual fetishes can include BDSM (BD – Bondage and Discipline; DS – Dominance and Submission; SM – Sadism and Masochism), foot fetishism, role play, and voyeurism (gets sexual pleasure from watching others be intimate).

 When a person enjoys one type of “kink” does not mean that you enjoy all kinks or are willing to try them all out.
 Kinks can be quite diverse in their nature and vary in intensity for people.
 If you like erotic asphyxiation (the restriction of oxygen that enhances sexual pleasure) does not mean you are into urophilia (getting aroused by urine).

 Having kinks or fetishes is normal and nothing to be ashamed of.
-However, in the modern dating, people can be quite judgemental when it comes to what you are interested in doing in the bedroom.
+However, in modern dating, people can be quite judgemental when it comes to what you are interested in doing in the bedroom.
 According to Kinkly, Kink shaming is “the act of criticizing or attempting to make someone feel inferior for their specific sexual preference”.
 Kinks and fetishes have been seen as taboo but are an avenue for people to explore their sexuality and find out new ways to make sex more enjoyable for themselves and their partners.

 The idea of disapproving of someone else’s sexual preference is based on societal norms and traditional notions of what sex is.
 Certain sexual acts might not be common or depicted in media a lot, but that doesn’t mean they should be thought of as weird or unhealthy.
-You shouldn’t be embarrassed or ashamed for what you enjoy during sex.
-As long you and the people you are having sex with are consenting, feel free to have the sex you want to be having.
+You shouldn’t be embarrassed or ashamed of what you enjoy during sex.
+As long as you and the people you are having sex with are consenting, feel free to have the sex you want to be having.
 There's no harm in trying something out; if you enjoy it then that’s great, if you don’t, at least you know, and can move onto other things.